Lares Trek to Machu Picchu 3 days

 You should get comprehensive coverage with trip interruption/cancellation and with personal liability.
 Mention all activities that you will be involved in such as mountain biking, hiking at high altitude and whatever other activities you may have planned.

 We do not provide refunds.
 If you should get hurt or sick not only will travel insurance cover your medical expenses it will also cover the lost portion of the trip.
 Make sure you have trip interruption or trip cancellation included!
 South America is famous for people striking and shutting down all activities.
-If you miss your Machu Picchu trip, your Amazon trip or your flight due to strikes the insurance will cover the loss or additional costs that are incurred.
+If you miss your Machu Picchu trip, Galapagos or any other side trip, or even your flight due to strikes the insurance will cover the loss or additional costs that are incurred.

 Check out our blog on travel insurance and why it is a must for any South America Vacation!